Prashant-17-11/PassingThoughts/README.md

 Clear the input's text after adding a new thought.

+## Task 8

+There's just one thing left to do here: if the user hasn't typed anything but they submit the form anyway, an empty thought will be created.
+We all have empty thoughts from time to time, but we probably don't want to add those to our app.

+To fix this, only call addThought() if the user hasn't typed anything yet.
+You'll use an if statement to check the length of the text variable before creating and adding a new thought object.
+(Make sure to always call event.preventDefault(), though, even if the user hasn't typed anything.)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).